Litigation in Texas

 Introduction

-This article is designed to acquaint investors with basic rules and procedures involved in Texas litigation.
-For our purposes, “litigation” refers to the filing and prosecuting of a real estate-related lawsuit, or defense against one, in the Texas county civil courts at law or the civil district courts.
-We will not discuss divorce cases, criminal defense, or litigation in federal court.
+This article discusses basic practices, rules, and procedures involved in Texas litigation.
+For our purposes, litigation refers to the filing and prosecuting of a real estate-related lawsuit, or defense against one, in the Texas county civil courts at law or the civil district courts.
+We will not discuss litigation in the appellate or federal courts.
+Also, our focus is on real estate and business litigation, not divorce cases, criminal defense, or any other area.

-The cost and complexity of litigation have doubled in the last 10 years, in no small measure due to the impact of computers and technology.
-What is capable of being done with all our electronic gadgets is now expected to be done.
-Ironically, the result is more, not less, paper.
-A prime culprit is the “docket control order” or DCO, also called a “scheduling order,” generated by the clerk’s computer shortly after the lawsuit is filed.
+A prime culprit is the docket control order or DCO (also called a scheduling order) which is generated by the clerk’s computer shortly after the lawsuit is filed.
 In times past these orders contained only a few dates, including the discovery completion date, the date by which experts were to be designated, and a trial date.
 DCOs have now expanded to include many more dates and deadlines.
-Meeting dates and deadlines not only costs money but is the attorney’s professional obligation, to the client and to the court.
+Meeting these dates and deadlines not only costs money but is the attorney’s professional obligation, both to the client and to the court.
 Attorneys must therefore be prudent when signing on as attorney of record.
 The attorney must not only be confident that the case has merit but that the client has the commitment and financial means to pursue litigation at today’s level of complexity and expense.

 References to rules in this article are to the Texas Rules of Civil Procedure.